This post may contain affiliate links.

 Rabbit and Green Tripe

-My dogs eat whole ground rabbit that I source locally from The Thogersen Family Farm.
+My dogs eat whole ground rabbit that I source locally from a local farm.
 The rabbit meats the 80/10/5/5 standard if you choose to feed this way because it is the entire rabbit including bones, organs, some fur, and minus the guts.
 I switch suppliers after I had to toss out more than 20 pounds of rabbit sourced from another supplier that had gone bad.
 I was told by several people that rabbit naturally smelled like spoiled meat – ummmm, yeah, I didn't buy that line.
-I have been a customer of The Thogersen Family Farm for more than six months, and I haven't received one bad, smelly batch of rabbit.
+I have been a customer of this farm for more than six months, and I haven't received one bad, smelly batch of rabbit.
 It smells fantastic.

 I buy 50 pounds every couple of months (as soon as there is space in my wallet and my freezer).
 I chose rabbit because of Rodrigo's history of protein sensitivities.
 He does well on this protein, and it's locally sourced from a supplier I trust.